jdunmire/TLnodeConsole/README.md

     configuration.
   * Enable the web site:

         $ sudo a2ensite TLnodeConsole.conf

-  * You can test the web site without an MQTT broker and TLnodes by uncommenting the test code in `html/js/gauges.js`
+  * You can test the web site without a MQTT broker or TLnodes by uncommenting the test code in `html/js/gauges.js`